Case ongoing

 Carolynn Gallwey’s Notable Cases

-Settlement of civil proceedings for a discriminatory stop and search and handcuffing of two black brothers in north London.
+Successful settlement of civil proceedings for a discriminatory stop and search and handcuffing of two black brothers in north London.
 Passing officers claimed that they were behaving suspiciously and referred to local intelligence concerning drugs in the area, where no such intelligence was ultimately produced.
 The officer who initiated the stop was later dismissed for exchanging racist WhatsApp messages with other colleagues in their unit.

 Carr v G4S [2022] EWHC 3003 (KB)

 Civil proceedings arising from the drugs related death of Andrew Carr in April 2018 at HMP Birmingham when it was being run by G4S.
 The inquest into his death was critical of G4S’ failure to stop or reduce the ingress of drugs into the prison.
 G4S sought to strike out the civil claim on the basis inter alia that a private prison contractor cannot owe a general duty to protect life under Article 2 of the ECHR.
-That application failed on 7 November 2022 and the claim continues.
+That application failed on 7 November 2022 and the claim subsequently settled.

 S v Hillingdon Borough Council [2022]